qkaiser/qkaiser.github.io/_posts/2020-10-01-patch-diffing-cisco-rv110.markdown

 layout: post
 title:  "Patch Diffing a Cisco RV110W Firmware Update (Part II)"
 date:   2020-10-01 12:00:00
+author: qkaiser
+image: /assets/rv110_bindiff_matched_funcs.png
 comments: true
 categories: exploitdev
+excerpt: |
+    This is the second part of a two part blog series on patch diffing Cisco RV firmware where I try to identify fixed flaws (namely CVE-2020-3323, CVE-2020-3330, and CVE-2020-3332).
+In the first part we identified the static credentials present in Cisco RV110 firmware up to version 1.2.2.5 included.

+    In this post, we will perform more serious patch diffing to identify memory corruption and command injection issues in order to provide reduced test cases that can be used to develop a fully working exploit.

 ---

 This is the second part of a two part blog series on patch diffing Cisco RV firmware where I try to identify fixed flaws (namely CVE-2020-3323, CVE-2020-3330, and CVE-2020-3332).
 In the [first part]({{site.url}}/exploitdev/2020/09/23/ghetto-patch-diffing-cisco/) we identified the static credentials present in Cisco RV110 firmware up to version 1.2.2.5 included.